-- no response from the board. - acknowledging the expression of their concerns and take no further action. - explore with the CEO the situation leading up to the vote, whether the vote is a negotiating tactic, and which, if any, issues might be addressed.
-The discussion takes place in closed session if it relates to CEO evaluation, providing direction to the district's negotiator, or other legal issues. - Making a vote of confidence in the CEO, if the board deems it necessary to make a public statement.
+- no response from the board; - acknowledging concerns and taking no further action; - exploring with the CEO the situation leading up to the vote, whether the vote is a negotiating tactic, and which, if any, issues might be addressed.
+The discussion may take place in closed session if it relates to CEO evaluation, providing direction to the district's negotiator, or other legal issues; - voting on a resolution of confidence in the CEO, if the board deems it necessary to make a public statement.